 The Greek Interior Ministry’s Civil Protection Agency issued a further alert on August 9, over the very high risk of fires on the islands of the north and south Aegean.

-As temperatures sore and vegetation becomes tinder-dry, the risk of wildfires has increased dramatically and has already led to a number of serious wildfires across Greece this season.
+As temperatures sore again and vegetation continues to be tinder-dry, the risk of wildfires has increased dramatically and has already led to a number of devastating wildfires and loss of life across Greece.

 Unlike many natural disasters, the majority of wildfires are caused by people and can be prevented by people!

 Here are some tips on how you can help to prevent wildfires and what to do if you discover one.